Strombach/A3/Documentation/test_cases.md

 - The  text "Remaining Todos for Admin" is shown.
 - The text "Nothing to do yet" is shown.
 - The text "Completed Todos" is shown.
-- Teh text "No completed tasks yet, get cracking!" is shown.
+- The text "No completed tasks yet, get cracking!" is shown.

 ![TestCase5.1](./img/TestCase5.1.png)